spFSR - feature

 we recommend user to run it multiple iterations by specifying

-to 10 iterations by specifying iters.max = 10
+to 10 iterations by specifying iters.max = 10.
+To speed up,

 user can specify how many processor cores to run the algorithm.
 The